shipyardapp/Shipyard-Documentation/docs/reference/requirements/external-package-dependencies.md

 `ModuleNotFoundError: No module named 'xxxx'`

-If this occurs, please checkout our [troubleshooting guide](../docs/troubleshooting.md) for help listing dependencies.
+If this occurs, please check out our [troubleshooting guide](../docs/troubleshooting.md) for help listing dependencies.
 :::
 </TabItem>
 <TabItem value='bash'>